drupalsocialinitiative/social_api_examples/social_auth_example/README.txt

 INTRODUCTION
 ------------

-Social Auth Google Module is a Google Authentication integration for Drupal.
-It is based on the Social Auth and Social API projects
+Social Auth Example Module is a Google Authentication integration for Drupal.
+It is based on the Social Auth and Social API projects.
+This module serves as a guide to create new implementers for Social Auth Google.

 It adds to the site:
 * A new url: /user/login/google.